Adversaries Of Dance

 About the Book

-Whether in the private parlor, public hall, commercial "dance palace," or sleazy dive, dance has long been opposed by those who viewed it as immoral--more precisely as being a danger to the purity of those who practiced it, particularly women.
-In Adversaries of Dance, Ann Wagner presents a major study of opposition to dance over a period of four centuries in what is now the United States.
+Whether in the private parlor, public hall, commercial "dance palace," or sleazy dive, dance has long been opposed by those who viewed it as immoral—more precisely as being a danger to the purity of those who practiced it, particularly women.
+Ann Wagner looks at opposition to dance over a period of four centuries in what is now the United States.

-Wagner bases her work on the thesis that the tradition of opposition to dance "derived from white, male, Protestant clergy and evangelists who argued from a narrow and selective interpretation of biblical passages," and that the opposition thrived when denominational dogma held greater power over people's lives and when women's social roles were strictly limited.
+As Wagner shows, opposition to dance derived from white, male, Protestant clergy and evangelists who argued from a narrow and selective interpretation of biblical passages.
+Their attitudes thrived when religious dogma held greater power over people's lives and when women's social roles were strictly limited.
+Wagner also examines the gender, race, and socioeconomic dimensions behind the impulse and crusades to ban dancing.